How to insert and remove a partial denture - step-by-step guide

 Perhaps you have wondered if your new denture fits so snugly, why would you bother removing it?

-While your partial denture provides an effective substitute for your natural teeth, it is not quite the same as having natural teeth.
+While your partial denture provides an effective substitute, it is not quite the same as having natural teeth.
 You must follow certain protocols in order to maintain your new partial denture and your overall oral health.

 Removing your denture allows for thorough cleaning and hygienic maintenance of your mouth and remaining natural teeth.
 Once your denture is removed, you can more readily access the space the denture usually occupies and clean the adjacent teeth.
 Cleaning your new denture is also easier when you have it in your hand.
 You can see and therefore thoroughly clean its crevices and surfaces.